Jayznnn/NBA-Championship-Probability-Model/README.md

 # NBA Championship Probability Model

 ## Overview
-This project develops a predictive model to estimate each NBA team's probability of winning a championship this season based on regular season performance metrics.
+This project develops a predictive model to estimate each NBA team's probability of winning a championship for the 2026 season based on regular season performance metrics.

 The model uses:
 - Multi-season team data